Ausangate Trek

 The Roof of the Andes Has Been Waiting

 Ausangate is not a destination in the way that Machu Picchu is a destination.
-It is a presence — the most powerful Apu in the Cusco pantheon, a glacial massif at 6,372 meters that governs the weather, the water, and the spiritual orientation of the entire southern Andes.
+It is a presence — the most powerful Apu in the Cusco pantheon, a glacial massif at 6,384m / 20,944ft that governs the weather, the water, and the spiritual orientation of the entire southern Andes.
 The communities that live beneath it do not think of it as a mountain.
 They think of it as a living authority.

 The 80-kilometer circuit around Ausangate follows an ancient pilgrimage route that Andean communities have walked for centuries — not for recreation, not for fitness, but because moving through this landscape in full was understood to do something to a person that no other experience could replicate.
 Nine days at extreme altitude, through a terrain of glaciers, multicolored mountains, high-altitude lagoons, and open puna grassland where the only movement is vicuñas and wind, produces a recalibration of perspective that operates below the level of conscious decision.